 Hit save an you’re all done…

-If you’re using a cache plugin, make sure you flush this before checking to see if your logo works.
-I hope this tutorial has been helpful, if you have any questions please don’t hesitate to ask.
+If you’re using a cache plugin like WP Super Cache, just make sure you flush this before checking to see if your logo works correctly.
+I hope this tutorial has been helpful, if you have any questions of run into any problems please don’t hesitate to leave me a comment below.